🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

-How to select a BLE module
+How to select a Bluetooth LE module

 If your application needs a higher transmission throughput, then look for modules that support 2M PHY or advertisement packet extension.
 For longer ranges, then modules that support LE Coded PHY.
 For indoor location & positioning and tracking applications, you'll want a module that supports Angle of Arrival (AoA) or Angle of Departure (AoD) mechanisms.